MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ```
 ![alt text](image-21.png)

-Find in the annex additional REST calls with implementation details using the HttpClient approach.
+(OPTIONAL) If you wish to test more APC APIs using this method, find in the annex additional REST calls with implementation details using the HttpClient approach:

 - [Location REST APC call using .NET HttpClient]()
 - [Number Verification  REST APC call using .NET HttpClient]()